Vivekanand-R/AI-Product-Framework/README.md

 Focus: Quality improvement and consistency.

-Use Cases/Example: Cleveland Clinic in US, What They Did: Implemented Lean across multiple departments including cardiology, oncology, and patient scheduling.

-Focused on streamlining appointment systems, reducing duplicate lab work, and improving room utilization.

-Outcomes:
-            A. Reduced appointment wait times for new patients by over 30%.
-            B. Increased throughput in high-demand services like imaging and testing.
-            C. Enhanced patient satisfaction by reducing idle time and improving predictability.

-Reference from Harvard Business Review 2009: https://store.hbr.org/product/lean-process-improvements-at-cleveland-clinic/W87C95

 28. Velocity vs. Throughput: Velocity ≠ productivity.
 Track actual completed work, not just effort points.
 Consider throughput if you use Kanban.